Good Night, and Good Luck (play): Conception

 The film was a direct response to the United States' involvement in the Iraq War.
 According to Clooney, the Broadway production is a response to the attack on free speech and journalism by President Donald Trump and his administration.
 Clooney says he wrote the film as a way to open the discussion of an era "when the press held their government to account".
 The film and the play's co-writer Grant Heslov says of the story that it will remain relevant and "stand the test of time".
 According to Dalton Ross of Entertainment Weekly, the story's "focus on the unchecked power of an elected official using fear, rumor, and lies against his enemies ... hits even harder in 2025 than it did" in the film in 2005.

 In the film, which Clooney also directed, he portrayed Fred W. Friendly, a friend of Murrow's and producer of See It Now.
 On Broadway, Clooney plays Murrow; the role was portrayed by David Strathairn in the film.
 Clooney said about taking the role, "Murrow had a gravitas to him that at 42 years old I wasn't able to pull off".
-It is Clooney's first role on stage since the 1986 American play Vicious about the life of Sex Pistols musician Sid Vicious, where he played a male prostitute drug dealer.
+It was Clooney's first role on stage since the 1986 American play Vicious about the life of Sex Pistols musician Sid Vicious, where he played a male prostitute drug dealer.

 The plot of the play is very similar to the plot of the film, except for the new ending.
 When portraying Murrow in the studio, Clooney faces away from the audience towards a camera, which then transmits a live image to a giant screen in the center of the stage and additional monitors along the perimeter.